openaire/guidelines/docs/literature/field_publicationtype.rst

 ~~~~~~~~~~~~~~~~~
 **Publication types (controlled):**

-The occurrence of the DC Element ``type`` is mandatory and should be used for the type indication of the scientific output based on the `COAR Access Right Vocabulary`_ <https://vocabularies.coar-repositories.org/access_rights/>`_ vocabulary:
+The occurrence of the DC Element ``type`` is mandatory and should be used for the type indication of the scientific output based on the `COAR Resource Type Vocabulary`_ <https://vocabularies.coar-repositories.org/documentation/resource_types/>`_ vocabulary:

 ============================================= ========================================
 values                                        label